Strategic Branding: The Power of Color in Logo Design

 Energy & Appetite

-Fast-moving consumer brands and food companies rely on red and yellow — and for good reason.
+Fast-moving consumer brands and food companies rely on red and yellow for a reason.

 Increases heart rate and stimulates appetite